d-eathrow/anonymousland/_items/Another guide.md

 Your physical state is just as important as your online state.
 If you can be physically tracked and stalked, this could potentially lead to the compromise of your online being.
-For instance, if someone stalks your behavior and notices you leave your device unattended, this can lead to malicious activity taking place such as compromising firmware, installing a small bluetooth transmitter, accessing device information if the device is unencrypted, or even just outright taking the device.
+For instance, if someone stalks your behavior and notices you leave your device unattended, this can lead to malicious activity taking place such as compromising firmware, installing a small Bluetooth transmitter, accessing device information if the device is unencrypted, or even just outright taking the device.

 <br>